This post is sponsored by Smalls

 I love the idea of a gently cooked food, and I’d love to eventually transition them to accepting this food.
 Smalls recommends a gradual transition over a period of about a week, starting with a tiny dab of Smalls on the side of your cat’s regular food, and gradually increasing the amount of Smalls and decreasing the amount of your cat’s regular food.
 They even include a small packet of chicken liver powder to aid with acceptance.

 For more information about Smalls, and to order, please visit Smalls.Food.For Cats.
+You’ll get 50% off your first order, discount automatically applied at checkout.

 FTC Disclosure: I received these products for review at no charge.
 I also received a fee to feature these products.
 Receiving the free product and the fee did not influence my review.
 All reviews on The Conscious Cat will always reflect my honest and unbiased opinion, or, as the case may be, Allegra and Ruby’s honest and unbiased opinion.
+The Conscious Cat is an affiliate partner of Smalls.
+This means that if you decide to purchase through any of our links, we get a small commission.